 - Mobile access: Not every candidate interviews from a desktop.
 Strong mobile apps ensure a smooth experience for candidates on the go.

-With those criteria in mind, here are eight platforms worth evaluating - starting with the one that handles scheduling and meetings as part of a complete recruiting workflow.
+With those criteria in mind, here are eight virtual interview platforms worth evaluating - starting with the one that handles scheduling as part of a complete recruiting workflow.

 1. Pin - AI-Automated Interview Scheduling Built Into Recruiting